overhide/overhide/docs/identity.md

 The *user-address*--being a blockchain address--is used by the *overhide* broker to check a user's subscription and authorities: access levels to the broker system.
 An *overhide* broker can check the blockchain for a transaction from the *user-address* to the broker's *broker-address*.
 If the transaction shows sufficient fees paid sufficiently recently (timestamp check), the user is subscribed.

+A subscribed user has an "active" *identity*.
+The "active" state of an *identity* is checked explicitly on authentication.
+An *overhide* broker tracks two expiration dates for each *identity*:

+1. the *active-until* date: date the *identity* subscription expires.
+1. the *available-until* date: date after which the *overhide* broker may delete all data owned by *identity*.

+*active-until* may be same or earlier than *available-until* date.

+*active-until* and *available-until* will be updated on authentication as per the most recent payment from *user-address* to *broker-address*.

 #### *secret-phrase* Security

 Note that the *overhide* broker is privy to the user's *secret-phrase* during runtime.
 As such it's possible the *overhide* broker can be used to expose users' *secret-phrases* such that users' data can be deleted or corrupted: the data cannot be deciphered as the *datastore-value* is encrypted by keys known only to the users themselves.
 Therefore the *overhide* broker must be trusted to not give up users' *secret-phrases* as they're passed in.
 In reality if an *overhide* broker implementation cannot be trusted in this situation, it likely cannot be trusted with it's underlying data storage either.
 Such breaches of trust would damage an *overhide* broker's reputation because of the data-loss.

-An *overhide* broker has no reason to expose *identities*.
+Similarly, an *overhide* broker has no reason to expose *identities*.
 These should always be internal to the broker system.

 ## Two Address Authentication:  Authorize use of Service

 The above "Subscriptions" section describes how an *overhide* broker can verify validity of a user's subscription to use the broker.

 The same mechanism of looking up transactions from *user-address* to *broker-address* can be used to validate transactions to other public addresses, for example from the *user-address* to a *service-address*.

+This is just a utility mechanism and doesn't tie into the *identity* and its *active-until* or *available-until* metadata.